 Villanova is a decidedly white-collar town, with fully 93.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Villanova is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Villanova who work in management occupations (14.83%), sales jobs (11.52%), and office and administrative support (10.96%).

 Of important note, Villanova is also a town of artists.
 Villanova has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Villanova’s character.

 Also of interest is that Villanova has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.71% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Villanova in 2010 was $56,685, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $226,740 for a family of four.